 - There is no health insurance

-- The children have no future prospects
+- The children have no prospects for the future

 Member of the board, Pater Markus Inama SJ